Massacre Rocks State Park: Activities and amenities

 The park is accessible by automobile on Interstate 86 and by foot using a trail from the rest areas just east of the park on Interstate 86.
 The footpaths also provide access to remnants of the original Oregon Trail on the south side of the highway.
 Exhibits in the park's visitor center describe the history and geology of the park.
 The park offers trails for hiking and biking, a disc golf course, campground, and access to the Snake River.

+Climate

+According to the Köppen Climate Classification system, Massacre Rocks State Park has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Massacre Rocks State Park was 108 F on August 8, 1990, while the coldest temperature recorded was -30 F on January 18, 1984.